 Step 4: File Articles of Organization

-Articles of Organization is a legal document used to establish an LLC in a state.
+Articles of Organization is a legal documents used to establish an LLC in a state.
 Some states have different ways to name the document such as Certificate of Formation or Certificate of Organization.
 You must file the document to the official department that is authorized to handle the company registration.

 Each state will have an official department to receive and process all company registration applications.
 The department will be considered as the Secretary of State.

-The first thing you need to do is check all required documents and information for the filing.
+The first thing you need to do is check all required documents and information for filing.
 Below are the common requirements: